apalmer1377/factorus/README.md

 ![extractMethod](https://raw.githubusercontent.com/apalmer1377/factorus/language-upgrade/media/extract.gif)

-If you prefer to manually extract a block of code, however, FManualExtract allows you to do that:
+If you prefer to manually extract a block of code, however, you can use FMExtractMethod:

 ![manualExtractMethod](https://raw.githubusercontent.com/apalmer1377/factorus/language-upgrade/media/manualextract.gif)